deephaven/examples/TickingHeartRate/README.md

-Heart_rateHeart_rate# Ticking Heart Rate in Deephaven
+# Ticking Heart Rate in Deephaven

 Self-contained example code and data to simulate a live feed of heart rate data being entered.